Photo by AlphaTradeZone

 In our example the habits that will take us towards “Better work and personal life blend” could be: Leave desk for forty five minutes at lunch, Strict end to work day, Socialise on Fridays.

-Returning to the chart, the numbers along the top typically represent days in a month, but can of course be used however you like, including smaller periods of time such as morning, afternoon, evening.
+Returning to the chart, the numbers along the top typically represent days in a month, but can be used however you like, including smaller periods of time such as morning, afternoon, evening.
 Don’t wait for the next month though, get started now.

 The next step is to think about how to rate your progress for each habit.
 The clearer and more repeatable the rating is the easier it is to gauge progress and hold yourself to account.